header

-Schistosomiasis in Africa
+Schistosomiasis In Africa

 Schistosomiasis in Africa is an unpleasant disease spread by contact with fresh water.
 The disease is also known as bilharzia.